-How this Toronto-Based Startup, League, Became 2022’s First Healthcare Unicorn of Canada?
+How did this Toronto-Based Startup, League, Become the First Healthcare Unicorn in Canada?

 The fact has been well mapped by Michael Serbinis, CEO and Founder of League in 2014 and therefore he started focusing on the future of healthcare– “How to deliver better experiences to the digital healthcare consumers and drive patient engagement.”

 The healthcare startup recently raised USD 70 million in new financing through anonymous sources, reaching its total funding at over USD 140 million.